Office of Residence Life

 Tornado Safety

 In the event of a tornado, residents and their guests are expected to follow the established tornado-warning guidelines of each residence hall and/or directions from staff.
-Generally, designated tornado-safety areas are located on lower levels of the residence halls.
+Generally, designated tornado-safe areas are located on lower levels of the residence halls away from windows.
 Failure to comply with the safety regulations will result in a student conduct hearing and possible sanction.
+All students should review the “What to do in the Event of a Tornado/Severe Weather” UToledo Website.

 Residence Life Hazardous Conditions

-If you suspect that any rooms/suites contain nuisance-type conditions (mold, mildew, unpleasant odors, etc.) it is your responsibility to report the condition to the hall/village front desk as soon as possible.
-The front desk will contact Health and Safety immediately to assess the condition.
+If you suspect that any rooms/suites contain nuisance-type conditions (mold, mildew, unpleasant odors, etc.) it is your responsibility to report the condition to the Office of Residence Life via Maintenance Request as soon as possible.
+The Office of Residence Life will contact Housing Facilities in a timely fashion to assess the condition.
 Rooms/suites suspected of containing these conditions may be vacated until the University has evaluated the condition.
-The hall director will relocate affected students in cases that require evacuation.
+The Residence Life Coordinator will relocate affected students in cases that require evacuation.

 Dangerous Materials

 Residents may not possess or use dangerous materials, such as explosives, firecrackers, ammunition, smoke bombs or flammable chemicals including, but not limited to, gasoline, propane and/or other combustibles.
-These items are not permitted inside residence halls, nor should they be delivered to your residence9 hall address.
-No student shall intentionally ignite or threaten to ignite substances in or near residence halls or apartment buildings, including parking lots.
+These items are not permitted inside residence halls, nor should they be delivered to your residence hall address.
+No student shall intentionally ignite or threaten to ignite substances in or near residence halls, including parking lots.
 This includes campfires, bonfires and any sort of fire set in or near the residence halls.

 Environmental Safety